fraz0815/gptouch-python/README.md

-# Touchscreen Rotation and Calibration Matrix Script for Gnome
+# Touchscreen Rotation and Calibration Matrix Script for Gnome (< 48, see Notes)

 This script provides a terminal interface to rotate the display and calibrate the touchscreen input matrix on Wayland ~~and X11~~ environments automatically.